 Unlike the legal protection afforded by copyright and patent law, which lasts for a fixed duration, trademark protection can potentially last forever, but only if the trademark does not become generic – the instance when the public begins using the trademark as the name of a product itself as opposed to identifying an exclusive source of a product.

 In light of the lawsuit, Perry has changed his artist name in favor of a new one: TheGoodPerry.
 But that won’t help him all to much …

 Does anyone infringe your intellectual property such as a trademark?

 Our Trade Mark Attorneys know what they are doing.
 We help you protecting your brand and go through all legal instances with you!
-Request a free call-back from one of our Trade Mark experts:
+Request a call-back from one of our Trade Mark experts: